Help me buy my first home

 Make your offer 'subject to finance'

 When you’re ready to put in an offer on the house, be sure to make it 'subject to finance'.
 Even if you have pre-approval for a home loan, you’ll still need to formally apply for it and receive unconditional approval before you can actually pay for the new property.

 You may also need to make the offer subject to a satisfactory building inspection if you haven’t arranged one already.
 This is a critical step, because if it turns out your dream home has all the structural integrity of a sandcastle it’s better you find out before you’re fully committed.

 Reflect and reassess

-After the cooling off period has expired the property will be legally your responsibility, so you’ll need to ensure you have building insurance organised by then.
+After the cooling off period has expired the property will be legally your responsibility, so you may wish to ensure you have Buildings Insurance organised by then.
 Even though legal title doesn’t pass to you until settlement, make sure you’re covered from the time you sign the contract.

 This is general advice only and doesn’t take into account your objectives, financial situation or needs.
 Conditions, fees and lending criteria apply and are available on request.